7 Easter Hosting Tips for First-Time Homeowners

 Take Advantage of Florida’s Beautiful Weather

 One of the best perks of Easter in Florida?
 Gorgeous spring weather!
-Opening doors and encouraging guests to enjoy indoor-outdoor flow makes your space feel larger, and the gathering more relaxed.
+Opening doors and encouraging guests to enjoy the outdoors makes your space feel larger, and the gathering more relaxed.

-• Covered lanai, porch, or patio: If you have outdoor furniture, dress it up with spring-colored cushions or tablecloths.
-If you don’t folding and camping chairs are just fine to create an outdoor gathering space.
+• If you have outdoor furniture, dress it up with spring-colored cushions or tablecloths.
+If you don’t, folding and camping chairs are just fine to create an outdoor gathering space.

-• Backyard: Arrange lawn chairs, cushions, or a picnic blanket for casual outdoor hangouts.
+• Arrange lawn chairs, cushions, or a picnic blanket for casual outdoor hangouts

 Don’t Stress About Perfection